Hayward Fault Zone: Tectonic setting

-The Pacific Plate is a major section of the Earth's crust, gradually expanding by the eruption of magma along the East Pacific Rise to the southeast.
+The Pacific plate is a major section of the Earth's crust, gradually expanding by the eruption of magma along the East Pacific Rise to the southeast.
 It is also being subducted far to the northwest into the Aleutian Trench.
 In California, the plate is sliding northwestward along a transform boundary, the San Andreas Fault, toward the subduction zone.
-At the same time, the North American Plate is moving southwestward relative to the Earth's core, but southeastward relative to the Pacific Plate, due to the latter's much faster northwestward motion.
-The westward component of the North American Plate's motion results in some compressive force along the San Andreas and its associated faults, thus helping lift the Pacific Coast Ranges and other parallel inland ranges to the west of the Central Valley, in this region most notably the Diablo Range.
+At the same time, the North American plate is moving southwestward relative to the Earth's core, but southeastward relative to the Pacific plate, due to the latter's much faster northwestward motion.
+The westward component of the North American plate's motion results in some compressive force along the San Andreas and its associated faults, thus helping lift the Pacific Coast Ranges and other parallel inland ranges to the west of the Central Valley, in this region most notably the Diablo Range.
 The Hayward Fault shares the same relative motions of the San Andreas.
 As with portions of other faults, a large extent of the Hayward Fault trace is formed from a narrow complex zone of deformation which can span hundreds of feet in width.

-The transform boundary defined by the San Andreas Fault is not perfectly straight, and the stresses between the Pacific and North American Plates are diffused over a wide region of the West, extending as far as the eastern side of the Sierra Nevada Mountains.
+The transform boundary defined by the San Andreas Fault is not perfectly straight, and the stresses between the Pacific and North American plates are diffused over a wide region of the West, extending as far as the Walker Lane east of the Sierra Nevada.
 The Hayward Fault is one of the secondary faults in this diffuse zone, along with the Calaveras Fault to the east and the San Gregorio Fault, west of the San Andreas.

 The complete fault zone, including the Rodgers Creek fault, is divided by seismologists into three segments – Rodgers Creek, Northern Hayward, and Southern Hayward.
 It is expected that these segments may fail singly or in adjacent pairs, creating earthquakes of varying magnitude.
 The Association of Bay Area Governments (ABAG) in concert with other government agencies has sponsored the analysis of local conditions and the preparation of maps indicative of the destructive potential of these earthquakes.
 The various ABAG maps shown below represent some of the more likely possible combinations.

 While there are indications that a substantial earthquake on a nearby parallel fault can release stress and so also decrease the near-term probability of an earthquake, the opposite appears to be true concerning sequential segments.
 A release on a major segment can substantially increase the likelihood of an earthquake on an adjacent fault segment, increasing the likelihood of two major regional earthquakes within a period of a few months.